KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/manage-branches.md

 To edit branch properties, follow the steps below:

-1. Navigate to the **Branches** block by clicking the library name link in the Libraries list.
+1. Navigate to the **Branches** block by clicking the component name link in the components list.

 2. Click the actions button and select **Edit**: